ZJCODE/Multi-Agent-Framework/README.md

 g.delete_member("artist") # delete by name
 ```

-or inviate agent to join group dynamically like this
+or invite agent to join group dynamically like this

 ```python
 # automatically create agent